 Licorice Root (DGL) – Licorice root is very soothing to the mucous membranes of the digestive tract, it promotes healing by stimulating the production of healing prostaglandins.
 Licorice enhances the blood flow and health of the intestinal tract cells.
 It’s considered to have the same healing effect as cimetidine (or Tagamet), so if you have any kind of heartburn this could be a great natural remedy.
 Be sure to buy deglycyrrhized licorice, as glycyrrhins can raise blood pressure.
 Take it in capsules

-6. Cultured Foods – such as sauerkraut, beet kvass, kombucha, kimchi, kefir, yogurt.
-These all contain enzymes, consuming them allows your body to replace digestive enzymes and digest your food better.
+6. Cultured Foods – These all contain enzymes, consuming them allows your body to replace digestive enzymes and digest your food better.
 They also contain good bacteria to help your body to clean out bad gut bugs.
 Just one teaspoon of cultured veggies can contain 54 billion live good bacteria!
 That’s reason enough to eat them at every meal!

 Sources for this post: